reverettai/reverettai.github.io/_posts/2008-07-10-luoyang-the-china-that-doesnt-speak-english.md

 ---
 layout: post-light-feature
-title: Luoyang: The China that Doesn't Speak English
+title: Luoyang - The China that Doesn't Speak English
 description: "A weekend trip to Luoyang for mountains, temples, and crypts."
 categories: [blog, travel, china]
 modified: 2008-07-10